ed-apostol/TwistedLogic-alpha/README.md

 Early versions of TwistedLogic chess engine.

 Saving for my own reference and for posterity.
-These are my first programs.
+These are my first program when I'm just learning programming.
 I skipped "hello world". :)